anbuhckr/rk3229/README.md

 ### Introduction

 This documentation details my experiences with building and installing *mainline versions of OP-TEE, U-Boot and Linux* for systems based on Rockchip's RK3229.
-The primary focus of my efforts has been, and remains, on the Mecer Xtreme Mini S6, but some minor testing has been performed with a few boards sold under the MXQ brand due to reader request.
+The primary focus of my efforts has been, and remains, on the MXQ 4K / MXQ-Pro 4K.

 If you decide to use any of the information presented here - think for yourself and acknowledge that you, alone, take full responsibility for your own actions.